timmyBeef/todos/README.md

 ### This is the SpringBoot based RESTful API.
 It supports the below functions:

-* Application support H2 in-mem DB and Postgres DB, by default postgres DB is being used.
-If you want to use H2 in-mem DB, application-h2.yaml shall be used.
+* Application support H2 in-mem DB and Postgres DB, by default H2 in-mem DB is being used.
 * DB data is pre-populated by Flyway

 ## Topics